RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Preheat oven to 175°C (350°F).
-Grease two baking pans with oil spray or melted butter.
+Preheat the oven to 175°C (350°F).
+Grease a 9 x 13-inch baking pan well with oil spray or melted butter.

-Sprinkle shredded cheese evenly over the surface.
+Sprinkle the shredded cheese evenly over the surface.

 11/7/2025